Parasite (character)

 Parasite is the name of several supervillains appearing in American comic books published by DC Comics.
 Each iteration of the character has the ability to temporarily absorb the life force, attributes, memories, and superpowers of anyone through physical touch.
-The most well-known and recurring incarnation is Rudy Jones, who has become one of Superman's most enduring enemies and belongs to the collective of adversaries that make up his rogues' gallery.
+The best-known incarnation is Rudy Jones, who has become one of Superman's most enduring enemies and belongs to the collective of adversaries that make up his rogues' gallery.

-The Rudy Jones incarnation of the Parasite has been substantially adapted from the comics into multiple forms of media, most notably in the DC Animated Universe's Superman: The Animated Series and Justice League as well as the live-action TV series Smallville and Supergirl, portrayed by Brendan Fletcher and William Mapother respectively.
+The Rudy Jones incarnation of Parasite has been substantially adapted from the comics into multiple forms of media, most notably in the DC Animated Universe's Superman: The Animated Series and Justice League as well as the live-action TV series Smallville and Supergirl, portrayed by Brendan Fletcher and William Mapother respectively.
 Additionally, Raymond Jensen and Ally Allston appear in Supergirl and Superman & Lois, portrayed by Anthony Konechny and Rya Kihlstedt respectively.

 Publication history

-The Raymond Maxwell Jensen version of the Parasite first appeared in Action Comics #340 (August 1966) and was created by Jim Shooter.
+The Raymond Maxwell Jensen version of Parasite first appeared in Action Comics #340 (August 1966) and was created by Jim Shooter.
 Shooter, who began working for DC at age 13, says that his inspiration for the villain was learning about parasites in his ninth-grade biology class.

+As of 2026, artist Al Plastino can be found listed as the character's co-creator.
+Shooter addressed the issue, and his process at DC at the time, in a 2016 email to writer Stephen Sonneveld :

+Pet peeve: I did not "co-create" the Parasite.
+I designed the character visually and every other way.
+No one helped.
+But how would you know?
+The credits say otherwise, of course...

+It's even more annoying because I supplied character designs and comprehensive layouts for that (and every) story done for DC.
+Nonetheless, whoever did the finished art is my "co-creator."
+Sigh.

+Curt Swan, Al Plastino and the rest do not need their resumes padded.
+They're Hall of Fame on their own merits.

-The Rudy Jones version of the Parasite first appeared in Firestorm (vol. 2) #58 and was created by John Ostrander and Joe Brozowski.
+The Rudy Jones version of Parasite first appeared in Firestorm (vol. 2) #58 and was created by John Ostrander and Joe Brozowski.

-The Alexander and Alexandra Allston versions of the Parasite first appeared in The Adventures of Superman #633 and were created by Greg Rucka, Matthew Clark, and Andrew Lanning.
+The Alexander and Alexandra Allston versions of Parasite first appeared in The Adventures of Superman #633 and were created by Greg Rucka, Matthew Clark, and Andrew Lanning.

 The Joshua Allen version of the New 52 Parasite first appeared in Superman (vol. 3) #23.4 and was created by Aaron Kuder.